Our San Antonio fertility doctors agree that your fertility typically peaks in your mid-20s to early 30s

 In cases like these, early intervention can make all the difference in boosting fertility in your 20s.

 We offer a wide variety of fertility treatment options for female and male infertility

 If you need assistance getting pregnant in your 20s, we are here to help.
 They offer highly-successful fertility treatments, including intrauterine insemination, IUI, and in vitro fertilization, IVF.
 These procedures may sound similar, but they address distinct causes of infertility.

 - IUI involves placing washed, activated sperm directly into the uterus, close to the fallopian tubes, to give the sperm a “head start.”

 - IVF involves removing the eggs and fertilizing them with sperm in an IVF lab, and then transferring embryos (fertilized eggs) back into the uterus.

 Male factors are present in half of couples seeking help for infertility, so expect to have your male partner tested as well.

 A simple and pain-free semen analysis screens for problems with morphology (shape), motility (the ability for sperm to swim) and sperm count, among other factors.
-After Dr. Munch or Dr. Hudson reviews the semen analysis findings, they will either recommend treatment at our San Antonio fertility center, or make a referral to a local urologist if further evaluation is needed.
+After we review the semen analysis findings, they will either recommend treatment at our San Antonio fertility center, or make a referral to a local urologist if further evaluation is needed.

 Consider fertility preservation if you don’t want to get pregnant right away